zzzprojects/docs/entityframework-extensions.net/pages/articles/efcore-pinned-versioning.md

 The [Entity Framework Extensions](https://entityframework-extensions.net/) library introduced a breaking change in its [release on 2023-09-12](https://github.com/zzzprojects/EntityFramework-Extensions/releases/tag/7.100.0.0).
 Highlighted features of this release included:

 - The formal adoption of **EFCore-Pinned Versioning**.
-- A major breaking changes within the [IncludeGraph feature](https://entityframework-extensions.net/v7-100-0-0-include-graph).
+- A major breaking change within the [IncludeGraph feature](https://entityframework-extensions.net/v7-100-0-0-include-graph).

-These modifications was including a breacking changes, consequently requiring the major version being incremented to `100` resulting in the release of the following packages:
+These modifications included a breaking change, consequently requiring the major version to be incremented to `100` resulting in the release of the following packages:

 - [v7.100.0.0](https://www.nuget.org/packages/Z.EntityFramework.Extensions.EFCore/7.100.0.0): for **EFE** using `EF Core 7`
 - [v6.100.0.0](https://www.nuget.org/packages/Z.EntityFramework.Extensions.EFCore/6.100.0.0): for **EFE** using `EF Core 6`